List of roads in Brampton: Main Street

 Main Street is Brampton's primary historic north south street, and originally bore the Hurontario Street name, but was changed after the city's founding.
-The corner of Main and Queen Streets is the location of the city's historic downtown.
+The corner of Main and Queen Streets is the location of the city's historic downtown (often referred to as the "Four Corners" due to once having a bank branch on each corner).
 Attractions along Main include Gage Park and the Rose Theatre.
 Along with being designated as Highway 10 along its full length, and as mentioned in the Queen Street section, Main also carried the Highway 7 designation between Queen and Bovaird as the latter highway jogged along it between those two roadways.
 The aforementioned Hurontario LRT line was originally proposed to continue up Main to the Brampton GO station, but this section was cancelled after opposition to building it through the downtown area.

 East of Main/Hurontario

 Kennedy Road

-Kennedy Road is named after Thomas Laird Kennedy, a former local MPP and the 15th Premier of Ontario, and is designated as Peel Road 16 between Steeles Avenue and Bovaird Drive (with the portions to the north and south being maintained by the city), with the Regionally-maintained section mostly corresponding with the street's busiest and most commercialized stretch.
+Kennedy Road is named after Thomas Laird Kennedy, a former local MPP and the 15th Premier of Ontario, and is designated as Peel Road 16 between Steeles Avenue and Bovaird Drive (with the portions to the north and south being maintained by the city), with the regionally maintained section mostly corresponding with the street's busiest and most commercialized stretch.
 The CAA Centre arena is located on Kennedy near the southern city limit by Highway 407, as is the back end of the storage and maintenance facility for the under-construction Hurontario LRT.